 Maverick Resources: An online guide to support resources across campus.

 How to Determine Your Grade Point Average (GPA)

-Counseling Services Seminars: Build skills and learn new strategies for academic success by enrolling in a free one-hour seminar from Counseling Services.
+Counseling and Psychological Services Seminars: Build skills and learn new strategies for academic success by enrolling in a free one-hour seminar from Counseling Services.
 Spaces for each seminar are limited so students should plan ahead when selecting a date.